theambert/documentation/source/content/guides/multisite/05-debug.md

 ### Error: Cookies are blocked or not supported by your browser

-See the eponymous section in [Basic Troubleshooting](/basic-troubleshooting#error-cookies-are-blocked-or-not-supported-by-your-browser) for more information.
+See the related section in [Basic Troubleshooting](/basic-troubleshooting#error-cookies-are-blocked-or-not-supported-by-your-browser) for more information.

 ### Error: "Error establishing a database connection"